Main entrance to Belgrade station, east side.

 Belgrade to Paris, Brussels & Amsterdam

-Option 1, using the Hungarian sleeper train from Budapest to Stuttgart - all train, no bus, runs from 24 November 2024
+Option 1, using the Hungarian sleeper train from Budapest to Stuttgart - due to start 8 December 2024 but postponed, see updates.

 Option 2, using the sleeper train Lisinski from Zagreb to Stuttgart - currently involves a bus